When you want your movies to look as good as those purchased from iTunes, with cover art, descriptions, ratings, actors and more, you NEED MetaX.

 MetaX supports MP4, M4V, MOV, AVI, MKV and WMV files.

-To install MetaX on Windows 8, go to Programs and Features and under Features turn on .NET Framework 3.5.Download MetaX User Guide
+To install MetaX on Windows 8 or Windows 10, go to Programs and Features and under Features turn on .NET Framework 3.5.Download MetaX User Guide

 MetaX is only $9.95!
 Download it today and try it out.
 Unregistered versions can tag up to 5 files, after that you'll need to register.
 Use the Buy Now button to get your username and registration code.